 The application for expatriate posts will be processed and a decision made within four weeks from the date of complete information received.

-- PC Service form - for import duty exemption on machinery, equipment and material for companies in selected services sub-sectors.
+- Import duty and/or sales tax exemption on machinery, equipment and material for companies in selected services sectors as follows;

-The application will be processed, and a decision conveyed within four weeks from the date of complete information received.
+The decision shall be conveyed within 4 weeks from the date of complete information received.

-A company applying for the duty exemption for the first time should submit a copy of the following documents:
+A company applying for the exemption should submit a copy of the following documents:

-- Manufacturing Licences issued under the Industrial Coordination Act 1975 or Confirmation Letter for a company exempted from manufacturing licence under the Industrial Coordination Act 1975 from MIDA
+- Manufacturing Licence issued under the Industrial Coordination Act 1975 or Confirmation Letter for a company exempted from Manufacturing Licence under the Industrial Coordination Act 1975

 - Tax incentive approval under the Promotion of Investment Act, 1986 (PIA) or Income Tax Act, 1967 (if applicable)

-- Latest printout of Companies Commission of Malaysia (SSM) Company Profile (generated from SSM e-Info Services)
+- Company profile (latest printout) generated from Companies Commission of Malaysia (SSM) e-Info Services)

 - The layout plan for the machinery and equipment in the approved manufacturer's premise and to indicate where the machinery and equipment will be located